 Upon arrival in Indonesia, I had the opportunity to have a conversation with several Indonesian delegates that were present in the 2020 World Economic Forum meeting in Davos.
 The theme this year was Stakeholders for a Cohesive and Sustainable World.
 The outcome of the 2020 WEF was to strengthen sustainability criteria in 2020-2021.
-This is not a new trend and sustainability can no longer be considered a new, trendy buzz word.
-There has been a global acknowledgement of the importance of ESG (environmental, social, and governance) performance metrics for over a decade now.
+This is not a new trend, and sustainability can no longer be considered a new, trendy buzzword.
+There has been a global acknowledgment of ESG (environmental, social, and governance) performance metrics for over a decade now.

 A lot of business cases have been argued against corporate social responsibility (CSR) and sustainability in the past; arguing that CSR may impose unnecessary costs to a firm (1) and thus hinder its ability to access capital.
 However, Harvard and London Business School researchers (2) provided evidence in 2010 that in fact the reverse is true: firms with better CSR performance face lower capital constraints.
 The next argument I expect to hear is that this is only true for developed and Western countries, but the work conducted by Cheng and team actually drew from global data that included representation of nearly 2000 Asian firms.
 The story is global, better responsible business practice lead to more access to capital resources.

 I’m glad that there is ample evidence that responsible business practices have been proven to create stakeholder engagement, better transparency, and increased visibility in firms.
 However, there is still a huge global problem.
 The UN sustainable development goals have not been achieved and there is a growing need for social innovation.
 Social innovation has been defined by the Stanford Center for Social Innovation as the process of developing and deploying effective solutions to challenging and often systemic social and environmental issues in support of social progress.